-The holidays are officially here!
-It’s a time when family or friends arrive, the hand-bags are dropped and hugs begin.
+It’s the time of year when family and friends arrive for the holidays, the hand-bags are dropped and hugs begin.
 Sadly, unintended poisonings can and do follow.

 Other concerns shared by the Poison Control Center this time of year include exposure to lead from antique ornaments and toys, swallowing button batteries found on musical cards and tiny magnets included in some grown-up gifts and costume jewelry.
 Adult beverages from holiday parties left sitting around pose a very serious threat to small children.